jmgirard/lordicon/README.md

 # Lordicon Extension for Quarto

-This extension provides support for embedding icons from Lordicon into Quarto HTML files (including RevealJS presentations).
+This extension provides support for embedding animated icons from Lordicon into Quarto HTML files (including RevealJS presentations).
 The icons can be pulled directly from the official CDN or loaded via local .json files; they can also be customized in appearance on-the-fly (without needing to edit the .json files).

 ## Example